Suva: Mass media

-Headquartered in Suva are the three main national television stations, Fiji One, FBC TV and MAI TV along with the Fiji Ministry of Information, which produces government programs as well as national news and current affairs bulletins.
+Headquartered in Suva are the Fiji's three main national television stations: Fiji One, FBC TV and MAI TV, alongside the Fiji Ministry of Information, the producer of government programming, national news, and current affairs bulletins.
 Fiji One produces and airs its evening 'National News' bulletin from its studios in Gladstone Road in Central; FBC TV airs its 'FBC News' bulletin from its studios, also on Gladstone Road.
-Sky Pacific and Pacific Broadcasting Services Fiji are the two pay satellite television company headquartered here.
+Sky Pacific and Pacific Broadcasting Services Fiji are the two pay satellite television company headquartered in Suva.

 Suva is home to the national radio broadcasters Fiji Broadcasting Corporation (FBC) and Communications Fiji Limited (CFL), between them providing 12 national radio stations.

 The two dailies, The Fiji Times and The Fiji Sun are printed here (and, formerly, the Fiji Post).
 Many other weekly newspapers are headquartered and published in Suva, including Inside Fiji, Nai Lalakai (iTaukei language weekly), Shanti Dut (Fiji Hindi weekly), national magazines such as Repúblika and Mai Life as well as regional magazines such as Islands Business.